-Stephen Anstey is an associate in the Washington, D.C. office of Kilpatrick Townsend & Stockton, LLP.
-Mr. Anstey received his LL.M. from Harvard Law School and his J.D. from the University of Michigan Law School.
-He focuses his practice on litigation and Native American affairs.
+Mr. Anstey earned his LL.M. from Harvard Law School and his J.D. from the University of Michigan Law School.
+He practices in Kilpatrick Townsend’s Washington D.C. office.

-Mr. Anstey earned his LL.M. from Harvard Law School.
-During his studies, he wrote and researched extensively on complex litigation, property law, banking, and federal Indian law.
+While receiving his LL.M. from Harvard Law School, Mr. Anstey researched and wrote extensively on complex litigation, property law, banking, and federal Indian law.
 Mr. Anstey also served as the Graduate Student Representative of the Harvard Law School chapter of the Native American Law Students Association.

 While attending the University of Michigan Law School, Mr. Anstey served as the Chairman of the University of Michigan chapter of the Native American Law Students Association.
 He also interned for the Little Traverse Bay Bands of Odawa Indians Tribal Court where he served as a judicial clerk for the Honorable Allie Greenleaf Maldonado.